KoldBrewEd/appsync-broadcaster-sar/README.md

 3. Connect your repository as per the instructions on https://docs.aws.amazon.com/amplify/latest/userguide/getting-started.html
 4. Deploy and access your app (xxxxxxxx.amplifyapp.com)

-Access the app from multiple devices or send the link to friends to test Serverless GraphQL real-time subscriptions
+Access the app from multiple devices or send the link to friends to test Serverless GraphQL real-time subscriptions.

+For a version deployed end to end with the AWS Amplify CLI using a GraphQL Transformer that will configure a DynamoDB NoSQL table to save the broadcasted messages (this version uses direct PubSub with Local Resolvers, no messages are saved) check my other repo https://github.com/awsed/broadcaster